enabledhq/enabledhq.github.io/_posts/2016-09-14-successful-software-development.md

 Additionally, having a [Service Level Agreement](http://www.cio.com/article/2438284/outsourcing/sla-definitions-and-solutions.html) (SLA) with your developer gives you peace of mind that technical issues are ironed out as soon as they crop up.

+>Small milestones and constant renegotiation improve communication and help share the risk to give a better outcome for everyone.

 ## Enhancement
 This is how you prepare to take your software product to the next level, grab market share or fend off disruptors.
 Consider product improvements with information gathered from: